 King of Swords as a Person

 He is a mature man who rules with logic.
-He doesn’t have to appear superior or arrogant, but like to appear this way.
+He doesn’t have to appear superior or arrogant, but likes to appear this way.
 He is full of mental clarity and ideas.
 He rules over the air, the realm of the mental.

 He is a master of his own emotions and can use them as powerful tools to uphold the law.
 In fact, he doesn’t delve deep into his own subconscious feelings or dreams.
 He will always use his mind over his heart in all situations.
 He’s not one for sappy movies or romance stories.
 He will swiftly give justice to those he feels deserve it.
 People follow him because of his power, his fairness, and his high standard of ethics.

 I’ve read on many accounts that the King of Swords is assigned to the Major Arcana Emperor.
 I don’t see this connection.
-The Emperor rules over the physical land even if his astrological correlation is the Aries, a fire sign.
+The Emperor rules over the physical land even if his astrological correlation is Aries, a fire sign.
 Using this logic, we could deduce that the Emperor would be associated with the King of Wands, but wands rule spiritual energy.
 The King of Pentacles rules over the land and all that is physical.
 Both have what appears to be rams, bulls or cows in their pictures.
-There are other reasons why I associate the Emperor with the King of Pentacles, but they go deep into my meditative mind and I haven’t been able to formulate the correct words.
+I encourage you to come up with your own connection.

 King of Swords as a Father